NikhilPrajith/TipsCalc/README.md

 The following **additional** features are implemented:

-- [X] A bill split feature for a startard size table(5 people max)!
+- [X] A bill split feature for a standard size table(5 people max)!

 ## Video Walkthrough